cjewell47/wdi-project-4-api/README.md

 ## Check out the client side!

-To see what the rest of this app looks like, have a look at the front end that I built.
+To see what the rest of this app looks like, have a look at the frontend that I built.

 The repository is [here](https://github.com/cjewell47/blend-life-client "Blend Life client-side").

+The Frontend ReadMe is [here](https://github.com/cjewell47/blend-life-client/blob/master/README.md "Blend Life frontend ReadMe").

 And the live app is [here](http://intense-dusk-18560.herokuapp.com/ "Blend Life").